OUR TEAM

 Deputy Curator

 Emily Allen is Deputy Curator, and responsible for engaging audiences with our collections, communications, social media and events programming and administration.
-Emily has an MA in Museums STudies (University of Leicester).
+Emily has an MA in Museums Studies (University of Leicester).

 Shop & Visitor Services Manager